CallMe-AL/joes-website/content/about/index.md

     weight: 10

 ---
-Joe Robot is a semi-complex artificial intelligence algorithm designed to tell sci-fi stories to genre fans.
+Joe Robot is a semi-complex artificial intelligence algorithm designed to deliver science-fiction stories to fans of the genre.